 In April 2017, we entered into a third amended and restated loan agreement, or the Loan Agreement, with Squadron.
-Pursuant to the Loan Agreement, Squadron has provided us with term loan credit facilities in an aggregate principal amount of approximately \$34.4 million (\$18.4 million of which was borrowed pursuant to what we refer to as the "Term Note A" and \$16.0 million of which was borrowed pursuant to what we refer to as the "Term Note B").
-The largest principal amount outstanding under the Term Note A and the Term Note B at any time since April 2017 was \$18.4 million and \$5.5 million, respectively.
-As of March 31, 2017, we had approximately \$18.4 million in outstanding indebtedness under the predecessor to the Loan Agreement, which indebtedness was refinanced in connection with entering into the Loan Agreement.
+Pursuant to the Loan Agreement, Squadron has provided us with term loan credit facilities in an aggregate principal amount of approximately \$34.4 million (\$18.4 million of which was made available pursuant to the Term Note A and up to \$16.0 million of which was or will be made available pursuant to the Term Note B. Of the \$16.0 million that was or will be made available pursuant to the Term Note B: \$9.0 million is currently available; \$6.0 million will be made available on January 1, 2018, subject to our achieving certain revenue goals for the year ended December 31, 2017; and \$1.0 million is payable as a fee in three equal installments (the first installment was borrowed and paid at closing, and the second and third installments will, if an initial public offering is not completed prior to such time, become available and payable on the first and second anniversary thereof).

+The largest principal amount outstanding under the Term Note A and the Term Note B at any time since April 2017 was \$18.4 million and \$7.5 million, respectively.
+As of June 30, 2017, we had approximately \$24.0 million in outstanding indebtedness under the Loan Agreement.
 Borrowings under the Loan Agreement are secured by substantially all of our assets and are unconditionally guaranteed by each of our subsidiaries.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Indebtedness - Loan Agreement."